pklatka/oop-course-project/README.md

-# oop-course-project
+# Object-oriented programming course final project
-First final project for Object Oriented Programming Course at AGH University of Science and Technology.
+First final project for object-oriented programming course at AGH University of Science and Technology.